Billionaire's Altice group buys 12% BT stake but has no bid plans

 ($1 = 0.7098 pounds)

-Additional reporting by Rachel Armstrong, Sarah White and Sudip Kar-Gupta; Editing by Carolyn Cohn, James Davey and Alexander Smith
+Additional reporting by Rachel Armstrong, Sarah White and Sudip Kar-Gupta; Editing by James Davey, Alexander Smith and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.